OP-TED/ted-rdf-mapping-eforms/README.md

 - External resources such as a referenced notices will raise violations if tested standalone (as they will only contain information in the current notice's scope)

-- `cpov:ContactPoint adms:identifier / skos:notation ?value` ePO 4.0.0 does not foresee an Identifier for ContactPoint (OPT-201-Organization-TouchPoint)

 - all `epo-not:CompetitionNotice` and associations of it will not exist for `epo:ResultNotice`

 - all alternative values will not exist for all notices (e.g.  `used` vs. `n-used`)

-- `epo hasAwardDecisionDate` data type misalignment between eForms and ePO <https://github.com/OP-TED/ted-rdf-mapping-eforms/issues/8>
+- `epo:hasAwardDecisionDate` data type misalignment between eForms and ePO <https://github.com/OP-TED/ted-rdf-mapping-eforms/issues/8>

-- `epo hasOJSIssueNumber` data type misalignment between eForms and ePO
+- `epo:hasOJSIssueNumber` data type misalignment between eForms and ePO

 - `Expected epo:hasAwardCriteriaStatedInProcurementDocuments` <https://github.com/OP-TED/ePO/issues/679>